India tells overseas vaccine buyers it has to prioritise local needs

 The western state of Maharashtra, hardest hit by a resurgence in cases, has warned of vaccine shortages and imposed lockdowns in some towns.

+Maharashtra Chief Minister Uddhav Thackeray said the state government would impose a night curfew from Sunday to stem the spread of the coronavirus, and authorities could also impose local lockdowns in some districts after informing people in advance.
+In another measure, the state will shut shopping malls from 7 p.m. until 6 a.m. local time.

+Thackeray said although his government has beefed up health-care facilities, rising coronavirus cases could overwhelm hospitals.

-Authorities have also warned of a strict lockdown in Pune district, which on Thursday reported a record 6,427 new cases, the highest in the country.
+Maharashtra’s Pune district on Thursday reported a record 6,427 new cases, the highest in the country.

 “If the current surge in coronavirus cases remains there for the next few days, there will be no option but to impose a strict lockdown in Pune from April 2,” Maharashtra’s deputy chief minister, Ajit Pawar, told a news conference.

-As beds run short in hospitals in the state, authorities said a fire in one hospital near Mumbai killed 10 patients, most of them COVID-19 sufferers.
+Separately, a fire in one hospital near Mumbai killed at least nine coronavirus patients.

 (Global vaccination tracker: here)